MARVN1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1.scripts of a confused smiley
 2.view /etc/passwd content
 3.view 2 files content at once
-4.display the 10 last lines
+4.display the last 10 lines
+5.display the first 10 lines